SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 I often use the following (very coarse) heuristic for judging the quality of a startup.
 I go on LinkedIn, and jump from profile to profile, looking at the schools they've attended and the companies they've worked for.
 I consider it a pretty big red flag if most attended schools and worked for companies I've never heard of.

 In my experience, the best startups have many employees who attended well-known schools and came from other well-known companies.
-This was true of early Google and early Facebook, and is true today of the most valuable private companies: Uber, Airbnb, SpaceX, Pinterest, Stripe.
+This was true of early Google and early Facebook, and is true today of the most valuable private companies.
 If a startup doesn't have employees with these kinds of credentials, it says to me one of two things:

-1. The founders and their first hires do not have a network that extends to such employees.
+1. The founders do not have a network that extends to such employees.

 2. The startup cannot convince highly credentialed employees to come work for them.

 The first is more benign than the second.
 Great founders come from lots of different places, and some may just not be connected to this rather restricted pool of potential hires.
 After the startup becomes a certain size, however, and reaches a certain level of notoriety, this excuse becomes a little weaker.

 The second reflects a little less favorably, but is understandable.
 Recruiting accomplished people is really, *really* hard.
-This I know from personal experience: I spent several months in early 2015 searching for Employee #1 for my nascent, pre-seed venture, [LinkMeUp](http://www.linkmeupmessenger.com/).
-I set up shop at a startup career fair at my university, posted in college and hackathon Facebook groups, and even upgraded to LinkedIn Premium, where I sent many an unsolicited message to undergrads in my extended network.
-I interviewed several candidates for an Android engineering role, some of whom I turned down and several others more who turned *me* down.

-Moral of the story: it's hard to convince people to turn down offers at Google, Facebook, Uber, Airbnb, etc. to come work for your shitty company that might fail.
+It's hard to convince people to turn down offers at Google, Facebook, Uber, Airbnb, etc. to come work for your shitty company that might fail.
 But that is exactly the task of a great founding team.
 They must be accomplished and inspiring enough that smart people want to work for them,[^1] and clear enough in their articulation of the company's vision to convince smart people that they have a chance at success.

 The one thing that distinguishes students at top schools (and employees at top companies) is that they tend to have the most options for what to do in the future, and often the highest opportunity cost for picking any one thing.
 So if you can convince Google engineers to join your company, you are either really good at creating hype, or are genuinely offering an amazing opportunity.